 (NOTE: I updated this review with revised links on July 21, 2015.
 I then reorganized the review and added opinion, some more trivia and the further updating of links on Dec.
 17, 2017.
 I further expanded the review and updated links on April 27, 2018.)

 It was only a taste of things to come when company executives moved to do a buyout of RJR Nabisco in the late 1980s.
 Throw in executive excess, the rise of “junk bonds” and the eternal sleazy maneuvers along Wall Street and you have “Barbarians at the Gate,” a really wonderful 1993 offering from HBO.

-The plot is simple: The chief executive of the giant tobacco-food conglomerate RJR Nabisco sees trouble on the horizon and takes a liking to the new-to-Wall Street practice of buying out the company; he then spurns the junk bond kings of the time; the whole thing turns nasty as the dollar high-water mark reaches drowning levels; and the whole thing spins out with only a couple of people (and a bunch of stockholders) really happy with the whole thing.
+The plot is simple: The chief executive of the giant tobacco-food conglomerate RJR Nabisco sees trouble on the horizon and takes a liking to the new-to-Wall Street practice of buying out the company; he then spurns the junk bond kings of the time; the whole thing turns nasty as the dollar high-water mark reaches drowning levels; and the ensuing mess spins completely out of control with only a couple of people (and a bunch of stockholders) really happy with the whole thing.